6 MinsApril 29, 2022

 Also, draw up a budget to find out how much you are spending and where.
 This will help curtail unnecessary expenses.

-[Also Read5 Things You Need to Know About SIP Investments]
+[Also Read: 5 Things You Need to Know About SIP Investments]

-Reckless use of credit cards – Credit cards offer a host of benefits.
-But when you use them indiscriminately, you could end up with high and sometimes unwanted credit card debt.
 Paying only part of the credit card dues is also not a good idea because the high interest rates add up to increase your debt burden.
 Therefore, use your credit cards wisely and keep track of your expenditure to save money.

 Focusing only on saving and not investing – Some of you may be saving but not investing in productive avenues.
-This means your money may not earn enough returns to beat inflation, which will, in turn, reduce its purchasing power.
-In other words, make your money work hard for you.
+This means your money may not earn enough returns to beat inflation, which will, in turn, reduce its purchasing

 For goals such as buying a home or a car, your child’s higher education, a foreign holiday, your retirement, etc, it is necessary to plan and invest wisely.

 Choose the investment avenue best-suited for you and earn efficient returns.
-Only then will you be able to make your money work for you, i.e. compound your wealth, counter inflation, and achieve the envisioned financial goals.
-Some options to consider are bank Fixed Deposits, PPF Accounts, equity, hybrid and debt mutual fund schemes, etc. Make regular investments from your Savings Account and automate them if possible.
-This will help maximise returns instead of keeping excess funds in the savings account.
+Only then will you be able to make your money work for you, i.e. compound your wealth, counter inflation, and achieve

 Not having an emergency fund – There may be unpleasant surprises in your lives.
 You don’t know what the future has in store.
-If you do not hold an adequate emergency fund (also known as a contingency fund or a rainy-day fund) and you are faced with a sudden need for money, you would have no choice but to dip into your investments set aside for your financial goals.
+If you do not hold an adequate emergency fund (also known as a contingency fund or a

 Hence, hold at least 12 to 18 months of regular monthly expenses, including EMIs, as an emergency fund.
 This money could be parked in a separate Savings Account (other than the one linked to your investments) and/or term deposits.
-To meet your contingency needs the money should be available easily and as and when you need it.
-Hence, choose avenues that offer secure returns.
+To meet your

 In-adequate insurance cover – Today, ailments and medical conditions due to stress and lifestyle are very common.
-If you are hospitalised and don’t have a health insurance cover, it could wipe out a considerable part of your savings, given the high healthcare costs.
-Hence, ensure you have an adequate health cover, taking into account your health, family’s medical history, and other factors.
+If you are hospitalised and don’t have a health insurance cover, it could wipe out a considerable

 Likewise, if you are the family’s breadwinner, ensure you have an optimal life insurance cover.
-Take into account your age, monthly income, expenses, liabilities, existing life insurance cover (if any), the amount needed to fulfil financial goals, and inflation among other factors.
+Take into account your age, monthly income, expenses, liabilities, existing life insurance cover (if any), the amount needed to fulfil financial

 Educate yourself on money matters by reading financial blogs, journals, magazines, newspapers, etc. This will help you broaden your perspective and help you handle money better.